Contents

 This pulpit, created by Nicodemus Pisano in the 13th century, is a magnificent example of Gothic sculpture.
 It features scenes from the life of Christ and is considered to be one of the most important works of its kind in Italy.

-Plan Your Visit To Pisa Cathedral
+Plan your visit To Pisa Cathedral

 Leaning tower of Pisa